Answering some questions…

 A) Look, there are a billion fansub groups and only a limited number of series.
 We’ll sub what we think looks good regardless of who else is subbing it.

 A) Dunno m8.
 This has always kind of been an extra service.
-Starting next season we’re not going to provide xvids on all our shows, though.
-Instead, certain shows will replace the xvid with a hardsubbed 704×400 MP4.
-Basically, you still get the compatiblity that xvid lovers cry about, but you get the improved quality of H.264.
+Starting next season we’re not going to provide XviDs on all our shows, though.
+Instead, certain shows will replace the XviD with a hardsubbed 704×400 MP4.
+Basically, you still get the compatibility that XviD lovers cry about, but you get the improved quality of H.264.
 And if you can’t play SD H.264, especially hardsubbed, I think you need to get a computer that wasn’t built in 1999.

 Q) So you’re not doing XviD on any show next season?